DISCOVER THE HIDDEN TREASURES OF MOROCCO & ITS RICH CULTURE ON THIS 11 DAYS MOROCCO GRAND TOUR FROM CASABLANCA

-- WiFi hotspot in the car + 2 bottles of water each per day during your 11 days Morocco Grand tour from casablanca.
+- WiFi hotspot in the car + 2 bottles of water each per day during this 11 days Morocco Grand tour from casablanca.

 - 11 days / 10 nights accommodation with breakfast in beautiful 3/4 or 5 star Hotels / Riads as you request.

-- Camel ride, quad bike excursion and (optional Sand boarding) in the Sahara desert.
+- ATV quad bike excursion and sand boarding in the Sahara desert (Optional).

 - Turbant (head wear) each for the camel trip in Sahara.

-- Professional & official local city tour guides in Chefchaouen, Fes, Marrakech & Volubilis.
+- Professional and official local city tour guides in Chefchaouen, Fes, Marrakech and Volubilis.

-- A visit to a local nomad family in Sahara.
+- A visit to a local Berber nomad family in Sahara.

 - All taxes and fees for this 11 days Morocco Grand tour from Casablanca.